 Tolerable Upper Intake (maximum): stay below 4000 IU/day (100mcg/day) from combined food + supplement unless under medical supervision

 There are three common sources: sun, food and supplements.
 Let's explore each of these in more detail.

 Location on planet earth.
-In some places closer to the equator 10-15 minutes of whole body exposure in mid-day summer sun is equivalent to taking 15,000 IU (375 mcg) Vitamin D3 orally.
+In some places closer to the equator 10-15 minutes of whole-body exposure in the mid-day summer sun is equivalent to taking 15,000 IU (375 mcg) Vitamin D3 orally.
 In countries like Canada 30 minutes or less is needed to make 1000 IU (25 mcg) Vitamin D3 in summer months; in the spring about 60 minutes is needed.
 In the fall and winter months, the sun's rays are inadequate to meet the needs of most.
-Of course, depending on where you live the intensity of the sun can differ, especially on different months of the year.
+Of course, depending on where you live the intensity of the sun can differ, especially at different months of the year.

-Skin exposure to sun.
+Skin exposure to the sun.
 Of course, the skin needs to be bare for the UV rays to penetrate the skin.
-This means no clothes and no sunscreen, otherwise insufficient vitamin D is produced by the body.
+This means no clothes and no sunscreen, otherwise, insufficient vitamin D is produced by the body.

 Skin colour.
 Darker pigmented skin is less efficient at converting vitamin D to the active form; therefore longer exposure to sun is required than for a person with more fair skin.

 Age.
 Unfortunately, the efficiency of vitamin D conversion decreases with age.